SysKitTeam/docs-point/installation-and-configuration/deploy-on-premises/prerequisites/syskit-point-server.md

 ---
 description: >-
-  This article lists Azure Virtual Machine requirements that are necessary to install and configure SysKit Point in Azure environment.
+  This article lists Windows Server requirements that are necessary to install and configure SysKit Point on-premises.
 ---

 # SysKit Point Server